SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 - **Description**: This project analyzes the top 50 songs on Spotify using various data science techniques.
 - **Files**: The `Spotify_Top_50_Analysis` folder contains all the relevant files for this analysis.

+#### Calculator Package

+- **Description**: This package provides a simple calculator class that performs operations such as addition, subtraction, multiplication, division, nth root calculation, and the ability to reset the calculator's state.
+- **Files**: The `CalculatorPackage` folder contains all the relevant files for this package.

+## How to Use

 ### Shiny App